Tyrian White issue: Justice Iftikhar vows to move SC against Imran

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Former Chief Justice Iftikhar Muhammad Chaudhry has decided to move the apex court challenging Pakistan Tehreek-e-Insaf supremo Imran Khan’s candidature under Article 62-1(f) for allegedly fathering a “love child” Tyrian White with the deceased British millionaire Sita White.
+ISLAMABAD: Former Chief Justice of Pakistan Iftikhar Muhammad Chaudhry has decided to move the apex court challenging Pakistan Tehreek-e-Insaf supremo Imran Khan’s candidature under Article 62-1(f) for allegedly fathering a “love child” (Tyrian White) with the deceased British millionaire Sita White.

-Mr Chaudhry plans to ask the court to reopen the case before the elections scheduled for July 25.

 In a tweet, the interviewing journalist, Nasim Zehra confirmed that the retired chief judge spoke about his intention to field candidates in all five constituencies from where Imran Khan was planning to contest in the forthcoming elections and that “each candidate will be challenging IK’s candidacy under Article 62-1(f).
 Ms Zehra further wrote that the former judge claimed to have collected evidence that Imran accepted Tyrian as his daughter abroad but denied in Pakistan.